A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Introduction

-It is known that in general the convergence rate $1/t$ is also optimal for this method without further assumptions, as shown in \cite{Clarkson, Hazan08, Jaggi}.
+It is known that in general the convergence rate $1/t$ is also optimal for this method without further assumptions, as shown in \cite{Clarkson, Hazan08, Jaggi13b}.
 In case the objective function is both smooth and strongly convex, there exist extensions of the basic method which achieve faster rates under various assumptions.
 One such extension of the conditional-gradient algorithm with linear convergence rate was presented by Migdalas \cite{Migdalas}, however the algorithm requires to solve a regularized linear problem on each iteration which is computationally equivalent to computing projections.
+This is also the case with the algorithm for smooth and strongly convex optimization in the recent work of Lan \cite{Lan13}.
 In case the convex set is a polytope, Gu{\'{e}}Lat and Marcotte \cite{GueLat1986} has shown that the algorithm of Frank and Wolfe \cite{FrankWolfe} converges in linear rate assuming that the optimal point in the polytope is bounded away from the boundary.
 The convergence rate is proportional to a quadratic of the distance of the optimal point from the boundary.
-We note that in case the optimum lies in the interior of the convex domain then the problem is in fact an unconstrained convex optimization problem and solvable via much more efficient methods.
-Gu{\'{e}}Lat and Marcotte \cite{GueLat1986} also gave an improved algorithm based on the concept of "away steps" with a linear convergence rate that holds under weaker conditions, however this linear rate still depends on the location of the optimum with respect to the boundary of the set which may result in an arbitrarily bad convergence rate.
+We note that in case the optimum lies in the interior of the convex domain, then the problem is in fact an unconstrained convex optimization problem and solvable via much more efficient methods.
+Gu{\'{e}}Lat and Marcotte \cite{GueLat1986} also gave an improved algorithm based on the concept of ``away steps" with a linear convergence rate that holds under weaker conditions, however this linear rate still depends on the location of the optimum with respect to the boundary of the set which may result in an arbitrarily bad convergence rate.
+We note that the suggestion of using ``away steps" to accelerate the convergence of the FW algorithm for strongly convex objectives was already made by Wolfe himself in \cite{Wolfe1970}.
 Beck and Taboule \cite{BeckTaboule} gave a linearly converging conditional gradient algorithm for solving convex linear systems, but as in \cite{GueLat1986}, their convergence rate depends on the distance of the optimum from the boundary of the set.
-Here we emphasise that in this work we do not make any assumptions on the location of the optimum in the convex domain and our convergence rates are independent of it.
+Here we emphasize that in this work we do not make any assumptions on the location of the optimum in the convex domain and our convergence rates are independent of it.